astropy/astropy/docs/io/unified.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is possible to store not only standard `~astropy.table.Column` objects to a FITS table HDU, but also the following astropy native objects (:ref:`mixin_columns`) within a `~astropy.table.Table` or `~astropy.table.QTable`:
+It is possible to store not only standard `~astropy.table.Column` objects to a FITS table HDU, but also the following Astropy native objects (:ref:`mixin_columns`) within a `~astropy.table.Table` or `~astropy.table.QTable`:

 - `astropy.time.Time`